-On Tuesday, June 18, 2019 at 1:00 PM Eastern, Kate McMahon, Micah Smith, Dan Deacon, and Beeta Lashkari of Conn Maciel Carey‘s national OSHA Practice will present a complimentary webinar regarding the “Fate of Various Obama-era OSHA Rules.”
+On June 18, 2019, Kate McMahon, Micah Smith, Dan Deacon, and Beeta Lashkari of Conn Maciel Carey‘s national OSHA Practice presented a webinar regarding the “Fate of Various Obama-era OSHA Rules.”

 In the final days (and even hours) of the Obama Administration, OSHA promulgated several significant regulatory changes.
 For example, after several decades, it updated the Walking Working Surfaces Standard (the regulation covering slips, trips and falls).
 It also published a controversial Electronic Injury Data Submission Rule, two new occupational health exposure standards for silica and beryllium, and brought the U.S. Hazard Communication Standard (the chemical right-to-know regulation) more in line with the United Nation’s Globally Harmonized System of Classification and Labeling of Chemicals.
 To name a few.

 But, as a new administration took the reigns at the Department of Labor, many wondered what would be the fate of these “midnight rules”?
 While many agency regulations have been subject to additional rulemaking (or even rule-rescinding), as expected given Pres.
 Trump’s promise for deregulation, others have remained untouched.
 This webinar will review the status of these OSHA Rules and where they may be headed.